 We are highly leveraged.
-As of March 31, 2005, our total consolidated indebtedness was \$1.842 billion.
+As of March 31, 2005, our total consolidated indebtedness was \$2.550 billion.
 In addition, on May 13, 2005, we borrowed an additional \$250 million under our amended senior secured credit facility as described under "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity."
-We have an additional \$250 million available for borrowing under the revolving portion of WMG Acquisition Corp.'s senior secured credit facility (less \$4 million of current letters of credit).
+We have an additional \$250 million available for borrowing under the revolving portion of our senior secured credit facility (less \$4 million of current letters of credit).